-The researchers managed to use SPEAKE(a)R to retask a computer’s outputs to inputs, then to record audio even when the headphones are in the output-only jack or completely unplugged.
+The researchers managed to use SPEAKE(a)R to retask a computer’s outputs to inputs, then to record audio when the headphones were in the output-only jack.

 Then, the team recorded audio playing 20 feet across a room, as you can see in their YouTube demonstration:

 The researchers also compressed the recording and sent it over the internet, as a hacker would.
 The quality was good enough to distinguish the words spoken during the recording.